mdsufz/MuDoGeR/Manual_MuDoGeR.md

         echo "";}

 ```
-* Running of the viral module with all the three recovery methods and the dereplication process (coverage 70 and id 95).
-The output directory is placed in the beginnng of the command before the assembly.fasta inpu.
-In the final place is necessary to give the output file for the VirFinder recovery.
+* Running of the viral recovery module with all the three recovery methods and the dereplication process (coverage 70 and id 95).
+The output directory is placed in the beginnng of the command before the assembly.fasta input.
 ```
 mudoger viral_module -o </path/to/outputdir> -f </path/to/assembly.fa>
 ```